A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

-\textit{Placements}---Our placement results are all very promising.
-As theoretically predicted, HPDA and CRDA are equivalent when the matchmaker knows the true utility.
-No home will ever deviate, so they both run DA at every $t$ without any truncations.
-Both mechanisms also produce far more placements than sequential DA: nearly an additional 50\%.
-HEDA is quantitatively similar, although it differs by an insignificant magnitude.
-These results suggest that patience-freeness is an important property for guaranteeing not only \textit{expedient} placements but also \textit{more} placements.
+\textit{Placements}---Our placement results are very promising for HEDA.
+Despite its lack of weak non-wastefulness, it differs very little from HPDA and ADA across all specifications.
+Similarly, the mechanisms---SDA and decentralization---that are not patience-free track each other.
+This suggests that patience-freeness is an important property for guaranteeing not only \textit{expedient} placements but also \textit{more} placements.
 Without patience-freeness, homes effectively always have an incentive to delay before encountering a satisficing placement.
 As $T$ approaches infinity, the constant expectation that a better placement might arrive tomorrow induces a consistent downward pressure on the amount of potential placements.
 Patience-freeness eliminates such incentives.

-Turning to the $K$-bias results, overall, placements decrease for CRDA.
-As our previous discussion highlighted, the underestimation of preferences causes violations in patience constraints.
-Interestingly, HPDA and HEDA are mostly unaffected.
-Sequential DA does not change greatly because the misestimation mostly cannot affect proposals aside from the small amount of variance we introduce.
-Nevertheless, all patience-free mechanisms continue to dominate sequential DA, showing that they are robust even up to fifty percent error.

-Under $K$-variance, a different pattern emerges.
-Again, the $K=0$ case is unaffected.
-However, under higher RMSE from variance, sequential DA suffers far more.
-High variance leads to different proposal orders under DA, and homes gain more incentives to wait for a better, future placement.
-Patience-free mechanisms are still robust, because even under the error, they provide some dynamic incentives that will always push the home toward accepting earlier placements.
-The lone exception is CRDA which has similar trends to sequential DA.
-HEDA creates the most cumulative one-year placements under 25\% and 50\% error.
-We conjecture that the endowments are more effective at enforcing dynamic incentives.
-They do not rely on selective punishment of homes when the matchmaker detects a possible patience violation.
-Whereas, high variance may frequently trick HPDA and CRDA into allowing a placement that should be truncated.